asyml/texar-pytorch/examples/gpt-2/README.md

   is *not* necessary to provide all three files.
 - `--max-seq-length`: The maximum length of sequence after BPE encoding.
 This includes GPT-2 special tokens that will be automatically added.
 Longer sequence will be trimmed.
-- `--output-dir`: The output path where the resulting pickle files will be put in.
+- `--output-dir`: The output path where the resulting pickled files will be put in.
 Be default, it is set to be the same as `--data-dir`.
-- `--pretrained_model_name`: The name of a pre-trained model to load selected in the list of: `117M`, `345M`.
+- `--pretrained-model-name`: The name of a pre-trained model to load selected in the list of: `117M`, `345M`.

-The above cmd will output pickle files in the specified output directory.
-E.g., if `train.txt` is provided under `data_dir`, the output file `train.pickle` will be produced under `output_dir`.
+The above command will output pickled files in the specified output directory.
+E.g., if `train.txt` is provided under `data_dir`, the output file `train.pkl` will be produced under `output_dir`.

 ### Train and Evaluate

-For **single-GPU** training (and evaluation), run the following cmd.
-The cmd fine-tunes the pre-trained GPT-2 parameters, and evaluates perplexity on the dev set.
+For **single-GPU** training (and evaluation), run the following command to fine-tune the pre-trained GPT-2 parameters and evaluate perplexity on the dev set.

 ```bash
 python gpt2_train_main.py --do-train --do-eval \